The OMB Requires Phishing-Resistant MFA, Endorses FIDO

-Fast forward to now.
-On September 8, 2021, the Office of Management Budget (OMB) released a draft Federal Zero Trust Strategy in support of Executive Order 14028.
-The comment period closed this week.
-In its draft guidance, the OMB doubles down on the MFA mandate and offers more granularity in regards to criteria for the MFA technology deployed.
+This week, the Office of Management Budget (OMB) released a memorandum detailing a Federal Zero Trust Strategy in support of Executive Order 14028.
+In its strategy, titled "Moving the U.S. Government Toward Zero Trust Cybersecurity Principles," the OMB doubles down on the Executive Order’s MFA mandate and its centrality to a Zero Trust architecture.
+It also provides more granularity regarding criteria for the MFA technology deployed, among its other provisions.

-The draft specifically requires phishing-resistant MFA for all agency staff, contractors, and partners.
-It also must be provided as an option in all public-facing systems.
-The guidance drops the hammer on antiquated MFA technologies such as one-time passwords (OTP), push notifications, and security questions (yes, they are still in use).
-In fact, it eliminates any technology that is predicated on some sort of shared secret as all of these are susceptible to man-in-the-middle (MiTM) attacks.
+The memorandum specifically requires phishing-resistant MFA, integrated at the application layer, for all agency staff, contractors and partners.
+It also must be offered as an option in all public-facing systems within one year from the memo’s publication.
+The guidance drops the hammer on antiquated MFA technologies such as one-time passwords (OTP), push notifications, SMS or voice calls.
+In fact, it eliminates any technology that is predicated on some sort of shared secret as all of these can be attacked at scale using automated tools.
 This parallels recent guidance from the FFIEC and the European Union’s PSD2 requirement for Strong Customer Authentication.

-Given the OMB’s backing of WebAuthn and the fact that almost all modern browsers support the technology, I would argue it offers the path of least resistance for mandate adherence.
+Given the OMB’s backing of FIDO2 and WebAuthn, and the fact that almost all modern browsers support the technology, I would argue this offers the path of least resistance for mandate adherence.
 It also offers greater flexibility for remote work and other cases that present challenges for use of PIV or CAC cards.

-To find out how HYPR can help streamline your Zero Trust initiatives, talk to our experts.
+To learn how HYPR can help streamline your Zero Trust initiatives, talk to our experts.